 A chaotic homepage

-When I logged-in and land on the YouTube homepage, I see a list of recommended videos at the top and a mix of subscribed & not-subscribed channels below.
+Once logged-in, I see a list of recommended videos at the top of the homepage and a mix of subscribed & not-subscribed channels below.
 It’s hard to know what content has just presented to me: is it a list of new videos from channels that I subscribed to?
 Is it a list of recommended videos based on my subscriptions? or is it a list of my subscribed channels?
 How did it decide what channels to show up first?

 Besides the “What” question, there is also the “How” question.
 Since videos are organized only by channels, users have to weed through many irrelevant videos to find the one that matches the point of interest.
 For example, I subscribed to a wide range of topics from earth science to PyCon to making ultimate grill cheese sandwiches with chef John.
 If I’m in the mood of learning new tech, I have to scroll through lots of food videos before finding a relevant video.
 In short, how the videos are presented is quite inefficient.